P-lahari93/168Portfolio/README.md

 🤖 Integrate AI chatbot
 🌙 Dark/Light mode toggle
 📬 Contact
-📧 Email: peesalaharisri@gmail.com 📍 Location: Andhra Pradesh, India
+📧 Email: peesalaharisri@gmail.com
+📍 Location: Andhra Pradesh, India
+⭐ Support

-⭐ If you like this project
-Give it a ⭐ on GitHub and support!
+If you like this project, give it a ⭐ on GitHub!